2black0/Youtube-Comment-Sentiment-Analysis/README.md

 | `sentiment_analysis_at` | Timestamp of analysis |
 | `extracted_at` | Timestamp of comment extraction |

-## 🔧 Technical Details
+## Technical Details

 ### Models

-The sentiment analysis uses [`w11wo/indonesian-roberta-base-sentiment-classifier`](https://huggingface.co/w11wo/indonesian-roberta-base-sentiment-classifier), a RoBERTa model fine-tuned for Indonesian sentiment analysis.
+The sentiment analysis uses [`w11wo/indonesian-roberta-base-sentiment-classifier`](https://huggingface.co/w11wo/indonesian-roberta-base-sentiment-classifier), a RoBERTa model for Indonesian sentiment analysis.

 ### Dependencies

-Core dependencies include:
+Main dependencies include:

-- `youtube-comment-downloader`: For scraping comments without API
+- `youtube-comment-downloader`: For scraping comments
-- `google-api-python-client`: For API-based comment extraction
+- `google-api-python-client`: For API access
-- `transformers` & `torch`: For running sentiment analysis models
+- `transformers` & `torch`: For sentiment analysis
-- `pandas`: For data manipulation
+- `pandas`: For data processing
 - `matplotlib` & `seaborn`: For visualization
-- `nltk` & `PySastrawi`: For Indonesian text processing
+- `nltk` & `PySastrawi`: For text processing
-- `wordcloud`: For generating word clouds
+- `wordcloud`: For word clouds

 See `environment.yml` for the complete list.

-## 👥 Contributing
+## Contributing

 Contributions are welcome!
-Here's how you can contribute:
+To contribute:

 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create a branch: `git checkout -b feature/your-feature`
-3. Commit your changes: `git commit -am 'Add amazing feature'`
+3. Commit changes: `git commit -am 'Add your feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
+4. Push to the branch: `git push origin feature/your-feature`
-5. Open a Pull Request
+5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📬 Contact
+## Contact

-If you have any questions or suggestions, please open an issue in this repository.
+For questions or suggestions, please open an issue in this repository.

 ---

-Made with ❤️ for Indonesian NLP research
+Created for Indonesian language NLP research